PJ-Leyden/escape/README.md

 ### Level 1
   1) Convert answer to MD5 and compare to hash.
   2) Difficulty level should be 15min 4-5 challenges.
-  3) We want the challenges to be
+  3) We want the challenges to be difficult enough to be entertaining.
+But easy enough that a newbie could win.
+  4) As long as challenge time lengths add up to roughly 15min, we good.

 ### Level 2